 Here are five important things about quality child care.
 All are important.
-Try to rank their importance to you before and after reading this information.
+Try to rank their importance to you before and after visiting child care programs.
 Put 1 beside the item of greatest importance to you.
 Put 2 beside the second most important item.
 Continue ranking.
 Place 5 beside the item, still an important aspect of child care, but least important of these five for your family.

 Before After

 There are chances for

 family involvement.

 The location, cost, and

 hours are convenient.

-The family child care
+The family child care home

-home has a license.
+has 2 or 3 star status.

-It is easy to get along
+It is easy to get along with

-with the provider.
+the provider.

 The provider has training

 in Child Care.